Anomaly Detection in Offshore Open Radio Access Network Using Long Short-Term Memory Models on a Novel Artificial Intelligence-Driven Cloud-Native Data Platform: Introduction

 Telecommunication networks are essential to many aspects of our lives, driving digital transformation and revolutionizing communication.
 The benefits of these networks are numerous.
 Recently, their importance has surged due to the proliferation of various types of user equipment (UE), internet of things (IoT) devices, autonomous operations, and services that require faster, more reliable, resilient, secure, and private connectivity.
 This has led to a substantial rise in the demand for private networks, amplifying the challenges of managing many smaller, tailored mobile networks to deliver high-quality services.

 To address these escalating demands, innovative enhancements in network design have emerged.
 A recent progress in this arena is the advent of open radio access network (O-RAN) technology.
-O-RAN aims to disaggregate the monolithic, single-vendor RAN reducing infrastructure costs and paving the way for network programmability, ultimately leading to autonomous network operations by leveraging native-supported in-network artificial intelligence (AI) techniques, aiming to streamline the complexities of designing, delivering, managing and operating private networks.
-It establishes a new framework of standards and principles for wireless networking, emphasizing open standards, interfaces, functions, and interoperability to foster greater market competition.
+O-RAN aims to disaggregate the monolithic, single-vendor RAN reducing infrastructure costs and vendor lock-in, and paving the way for network programmability, ultimately leading to autonomous network operations by leveraging data and native-supported in-network artificial intelligence (AI) techniques, aiming to streamline the complexities of designing, delivering, managing and operating private networks.
+It establishes a new framework of standards and principles for wireless networking, emphasizing open standards, interfaces, functions, and interoperability to foster greater market competition~\cite{OpenRANyang}.

-O-RAN’s primary objective is to reduce vendor lock-in, enhance flexibility, and develop network cognitive functions by leveraging data to optimize network performance and improve its resilience, to achieve cost efficiency, particularly in managing diverse heterogeneous networks.
-Its key advantages lie in software-defined network (SDN) technologies and virtualized network functions (VNF), which not only slash deployment costs but also enable network programmability for autonomous management.
-This, in turn, reduces operational complexity and optimizes performance~\cite{OpenRANyang}.
+A wide range of applications are being investigated in O-RAN due to their critical role in improving system functionality, such as predictive maintenance and anomaly detection, energy efficiency optimization, automated network configuration and healing, improved quality of service (QoS) and traffic management, enhanced user admission control, dynamic RAN slicing~\cite{li2023digital,frcmn.2023.1127039,polese2023understanding,10329948}.
+AI and machine learning (ML) approaches are considered the main tools that can address these challenges~\cite{singh2020evolution}.

-On the other hand, O-RAN is still a relatively new approach.
-It comes with many realistic challenges in implementation, such as interoperability with legacy network management systems, data integration issues, immaturity in data processing platforms to produce data-driven applications, management, and other technical complexities.
-In addition to these challenges, there is a shortage of experienced engineers and an increased number of engineering roles with specific skill sets that are necessary to boost this transformation in RAN architecture.
+However, O-RAN is still a relatively new approach and developing solutions in it comes with many realistic implementation challenges, such as interoperability with legacy network management systems, big data problem, data integration issues, the need for sophisticated pipelines for data acquisition and processing to produce AI- and data-driven applications, as well as management and other technical complexities.
+In addition to these challenges, there is a shortage of experienced engineers and a growing need for engineering roles with specific skill sets that are essential to support the transformation of the O-RAN architecture.